 Trading in your old car as a down payment lowers the amount you're financing on your next auto loan.
 And, a lower loan amount could help you qualify for a car loan if you have bad credit.
 But what if the car you're driving isn't in your name?
-Here's what you need to know.
+Here's what you need to know about trading in a car that's not in your name.

-If your name isn't on the car's title, even if you're the primary driver, you're not the owner, and can't trade in the vehicle.
+If you're not the owner of a car, you can't trade in the vehicle.
+And, if your name isn't on the car's title, even if you're the primary driver, you're not the owner of the car.
 However, the owner can trade in the car themselves, or sell you the vehicle you've been driving.
 Once you own it, it's yours to do with as you please.

-If there's still a loan on the car the lender is listed as the lienholder on the title and you can't do anything with the vehicle until the loan is paid in full.
+If there's still a loan on the car, the lender is listed as the lienholder on the title and you can't do anything with the vehicle until the loan is paid in full.
 Once the vehicle is paid off, the owner is sent a release of lien letter, and/or the title.
-This needs to be done before the current owner sells you the car in a private sale.
+Then, they can sell you the car and you can go about doing what you need to do to get another vehicle.

 Once You Own the Car